 It is worth noting that the VPN feature looks very similar to the SurfEasy browser extension (although this should hardly come as a surprise).
 Unlike that extension, however, the VPN bundled free with Opera does not have a 500MB data limit.

-Opera has removed its Android and iOS VPN apps from their respective stores.
+Opera has removed it's Android VPN and iOS VPN apps from their respective stores.
 Unlike the desktop feature included in the browser, these were are true VPN apps.
 But this is academic as they are no longer available.

 Performance (Speed, DNS leak and WebRTC tests)